FAQ’s and Policies

 • Anything the dog finds aversive/unpleasant

 Methods and equipment like these are unnecessary and inhumane.
 Clients who have used these methods in the past will not be shamed, but instead educated and commended for choosing positive reinforcement and a force-free way to train.
 We will follow LIMA guidelines (least intrusive, minimally aversive) and Dr. Susan Friedman’s Behavior Hierarchy.
+There is a lot of information about dog training circulating in the world, from social media to neighborhood chats.
+I will support rather than belittle you and make sure you have a clear understanding of the training plan we create together.

 Training Methods